TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Index.rst

 Configuring permissions for a specific storage always takes precedence over default permissions.

-If no permissions are defined in TSConfig, settings in user and group record are taken into account and will be treated as default permissions for all storages.
+If no permissions are defined in TSconfig, settings in user and group record are taken into account and will be treated as default permissions for all storages.